TENNIS SCULPTURES

 Novak Djokovic 2014 Champion by Louise Simson

-The below is the second sculpture of Andy Murray, from his first Wimbledon title in 2013 and is the piece in the All England Lawn and Tennis Museum.
+The below is the second sculpture of Andy Murray, from his first Wimbledon title in 2013.

 Andy Murray 2013 Champion by Louise Simson